 In our last writing, we discussed an extremely important truth found in Matthew 13:44: God creates joy.
 In today’s writing, I want to look at the fruit of that joy.
 If God gives us joy, what does that actually do in and through us?
 Looking at what it did to the man in our verse would be a great place to start!
 His life was never the same.
 Joy changed everything.
-The man went and sold all he had because of his joy.
+The man went and sold all he had because of it.

 Think about selling everything that you own.
 That would be crazy!
 Unless, however, you are gaining something so much better on the other side.
 That is exactly what happened to the man.
 God was so much greater than all the stuff that he had.
 The man treasured God about everything else.
 The superior Treasure caused him to suddenly forget about all inferior “treasures.”
 Nothing compared to the new Treasure that he had found.
 He found the God who satisfied his soul with great joy and it changed everything.
 His grip on everything else was suddenly released.